gingfacekillah/Financial-Modelling-in-R/README.md

 14. Heston Full Fit - Fitting Heston model parameters & simulating stock prices with it

 15. Particle Filter - Simple particle filter model & strategy with Bayesian optimization of model parameters

+16. Single Factor Momentum - A recreation of a paper using polynomial regressions to model single factor momentum in SP500 stocks